StefRuseva88/stefruseva88.github.io/README.md

 - [W3.CSS Templates](https://www.w3schools.com/w3css/w3css_templates.asp)

 ### Usage
-This project is designed to be a simple, static site.
+This project is designed to be a simple, static site with Responsive web design (RWD) or responsive design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction..
 You can modify the HTML and CSS files to customize the content and appearance of your portfolio.

 ### Customize Content
 index.html: Edit the HTML to update your personal information, projects, skills, and contact details.